Search

 Import the SDK and initialize the client

-Create a client instance to interact with the TwelveLabs Video Understanding platform.
+Create a client instance to interact with the TwelveLabs Video Understanding Platform.

 Function call: You call the constructor of the TwelveLabs class.